LACTO-FERMENTED VEGETABLES

 How to Make Honey-Sweetened Jam

 Homemade jam is usually so full of sugar, but it doesn't have to be!
-Using Pomona's Pectin, one can make a low-sugar, honey-sweetened, or fruit juice-sweetened homemade jam.
+Using Pomona's Pectin, you can make low-sugar, honey-sweetened, or fruit juice-sweetened homemade jam.
 This particular pectin comes from citrus peel.
-The jelling is activated by calcium water (mono calcium phosphate) which comes with the pectin.
-It is so easy to make jam from all of your freshly picked fruit of the season.
-Making and canning jam is one of the great ways to preserve the harvest!
+The jelling is activated by calcium water (monocalcium phosphate), which comes with the pectin.
+It’s so easy to make jam from all of your freshly picked fruit of the season.
+Making and canning jam is one of the best ways to preserve the harvest!
+Last year, I experimented quite a bit with some of the hundreds of pounds of fruit we harvested.

 Read More